Police are still ticketing students in Illinois schools. A new bill would make that illegal.

 Ford’s new bill, however, includes no oversight or enforcement measures for any districts that continue having students ticketed at school.

-This story is a collaboration between the Tribune and ProPublica.
-Students from Northwestern University’s Medill School of Journalism contributed to this reporting by filing public records requests.
+(This story is a collaboration between The Chicago Tribune and ProPublica.
+Students from Northwestern University’s Medill School of Journalism contributed to this reporting by filing public records requests.)